Treatment for Anxiety in Dubai

+Fear is a natural human experience, warning and protecting individuals from threats.
 Everyone experiences nervousness or anxiety under certain circumstances.
 It might relate to a test situation, a job interview, or coming life changes.
-In today’s world, especially in big cities like Dubai, there is a great deal of professional and social pressure.
+In today’s world, especially in big cities like Dubai, there is a tremendous deal of professional and social pressure.
 Long working hours, family obligations, and no proper life-work balance are the breeding grounds for stress and anxiety.

-This article will help you understand the difference between “normal” or “physiological” anxiety and anxiety disorders, such as generalized anxiety, phobias, or panic attacks.
-You will also find here information on treatment options.
+This article helps to understand the difference between “normal” or “physiological” anxiety and anxiety disorders, such as generalized anxiety, phobias, or panic attacks.

 Anxiety in Modern Society

-Individuals living and working in big dynamic cities like Dubai, are exposed to high work strees.
-The have performance reviews and quotas; additionally, many adults face pressure to perform in multiple roles, such as meeting the demands of work, marriage, and being a parent.
-School age children and college students often feel pressure.
-Standardized tests, GPAs, and trying to fit in with friends put a high stress on students to perform, above and beyond.
+Individuals living and working in big, dynamic cities like Dubai are exposed to high work stress.
+They have performance reviews and quotas; additionally, many adults face pressure to perform in multiple roles, such as meeting the demands of work, marriage, and being a parent.
+School-age children and college students often feel pressure.
+Standardized tests, GPAs, and trying to fit in with friends put a high stress on students to perform above and beyond.

 Feeling anxious is a normal reaction to stress.
 It prompts us to prepare for important events, follow through with assignments and duties, and plan our time carefully.
 In itself, experiencing anxiety is not a negative thing.
 A touch of anxiety can serve us well.
 It gives us the ability to sense danger, be extra careful about our environment, and engage in the “fight or flight” response if in danger.
 However, the accumulation of stress, long working hours, lack of sleep, and partnership problems can easily overextend an individual’s coping abilities, which might end in an anxiety disorder or depression.

-We must keep in mind that there is a real difference between having anxiety in a situation and an anxiety disorder.
-When someone has a constantly present intense anxiety (generalized anxiety disorder) and/or excessive anxiety coming in waves (panic attacks) will be present with debilitating symptoms.
+We must keep in mind that there is a real difference between having anxiety in a situation and having an anxiety disorder.
+When someone has a constantly present intense anxiety disorder and/or excessive anxiety coming in waves (panic attacks), they will be present with debilitating symptoms.

 Many people with anxiety disorder will begin to avoid situations that trigger or worsen their symptoms.
 This can initiate a vicious circle with damaging effects on a person’s life and emotional health.
-In order to stop the disorder spiralling down it’s necessary to start the therapy for anxiety which should be provided by a certified health care professional.
+In order to stop the disorder spiraling down, it’s necessary to start the therapy for anxiety, which should be provided by a certified health care professional.

-Anxiety disorders include disorders that share features of excessive fear and anxiety and related behavioural disturbances.
+Anxiety disorders include conditions that share features of excessive fear and anxiety and related behavioural disturbances.

-Fear is the emotional response to real or perceived imminent threat, whereas anxiety is anticipation of future threat.
-Obviously, these two states overlap, but they also differ.
-Fears are associated with surges of autonomic arousal necessary for fight or flight reaction.
+Fear is the emotional response to a real or perceived imminent threat, whereas anxiety is the anticipation of a future threat.
+Obviously, these two states overlap but also differ.
+Fears are associated with surges of autonomic arousal necessary for a fight-or-flight reaction.
 Anxiety is more often associated with muscle tension and vigilance in preparation for future danger and cautious or avoidant behaviours.
 Sometimes the level of fear or anxiety is reduced by pervasive avoidance behaviours.

-Below we list the distinc categories of anxiety disorders.
-In this article we describe more profoundly only the generalized anxiety disorder.
+Below we list the distinct categories of anxiety disorders.
+In this article, we describe more profoundly only the generalized anxiety disorder.

 Panic Attacks and Panic Disorder

-Panic Attacks are abrupt surges of intense fear associated with physical discomfort.
-A panic attack reachs its peak within minutes and last usually few minuets to half an hour and occurs for no apparent reason.
+Panic attacks are abrupt surges of intense fear associated with physical discomfort.
+A panic attack reaches its peak within minutes and lasts usually a few minutes to half an hour and occurs for no apparent reason.

 Panic disorder involves repeated panic attacks, causing intense physical and emotional distress.
 Symptoms can be so severe that people may think they’re having a heart attack.
 Panic attacks can be triggered or happen unexpectedly.
 Panic disorder usually begins around ages 20-24 and can coexist with other disorders, like depression or PTSD.